hkhoont/scale_ai_engima_machine/README.md

     - Stacked LSTM is a good choice
     - First, considering the learned key format in latent variables would be used throughout the decryption of the string
     - Second, LSTM handles vanishing gradient problem much better than similar networks RNN and GRU units

+## Model visualization in Tensorboard ##
+- Download the log files form the [link](https://drive.google.com/open?id=1-2Up3k7sqm__4FxeTZhuhRjrMLIyNn8p) and run it on local Tensorboard
+- Log files and visualization are also uploaded to Git Repo ##